grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

+You can optionally [tag](/using-k6/tags-and-groups) any value for a custom metric.
+This can be useful when analyzing test results.

 ## Metric types

 All metrics (both built-in and custom) have a _type_.
 The four different metric types in k6 are: